Dymaxion map: Conformal variant

+Influence

 A 1967 Jasper Johns painting, Map (Based on Buckminster Fuller's Dymaxion Airocean World), depicting a Dymaxion map, hangs in the permanent collection of the Museum Ludwig in Cologne.

 The World Game, a collaborative simulation game in which players attempt to solve world problems, is played on a 70-by-35-foot Dymaxion map.

 In 2013, to commemorate the 70th anniversary of the publication of the Dymaxion map in Life magazine, the Buckminster Fuller Institute announced the "Dymax Redux", a competition for graphic designers and visual artists to re-imagine the Dymaxion map.
 The competition received over 300 entries from 42 countries.

-In 2019, Daniel "daan" Strebe used mathematical work on conformal projections by Oscar S. Adams and L. P. Lee to create a conformal version of the Dymaxion projection.
-In 2020, the Build the Earth project used Strebe's work to create a map projection for their work known as the Modified Airocean.
-This map projection provides an extremely low amount of distortion of both shapes and sizes on land, at the cost of heavily distorting the oceans.
-Unlike the Dymaxion, Modified Airocean is not intended to be unfolded into a 3D object like an icosahedron, and has its continents placed such that it looks somewhat similar to an equirectangular projection.
+The H3 hierarchical global grid implemented by Uber uses an icosahedron oriented in Dymaxion orientation, then further subdivided into hexagons.

+In 2020, a collaborative effort by thousands of Minecraft players, the Build the Earth project, used Strebe's conformal variant as a projection for building a 1:1 scale representation of the Earth inside the game.